altruios/namshubettulpa/public/shorts/the-egregore-speaks.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Again, the younglings at the the table were talking.
 They mentioned walking in on the pastor practicing exactly that."

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Andrea asked if she was going to be there Wednesday at the soup kitchen.
+Andrea asked if she was going to be there Wednesday at the soup kitchen.
 Lilly obliged.

-They sat in silence, during Andrea's brief respite from the bake-sale, sharing a secret flask.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;They sat in silence, during Andrea's brief respite from the bake-sale, sharing a secret flask.
 It made the time go by much more quickly.
 Soon the line was done.
 Everyone had on a green wristband and was back at the bake-sale.